 There was the time I developed an obsession with LOST and skipped three weeks of lectures at college because I couldn’t tear myself away from my laptop.
 The time I fell in love with Pink Floyd and spent thousands of pounds buying rare vinyls and following touring band members around the world.
-The time I realised that having a skincare and makeup routine stops my panic attacks, so spent a serious chunk of my book royalties at Sephora.
+The time I realised that having a skincare and makeup routine stops my panic attacks, so spent a serious chunk of change at Sephora.
 Oh, and the time I fell in love with travel and spent the past five years exploring the world.
 Cough.

 And my dad is exactly the same.

 His obsessions, though?
 They revolve around listening to music at every possible opportunity, collecting vinyl for his jukebox, and gazing lovingly at said jukebox.

 So naturally, when his 60th birthday rolled around, my family all pulled together to plan a kickass music-themed birthday trip for him.
 We all managed to score a couple of weeks off work, then led him to his business class seat and whisked him away on a one-way ticket to New Orleans.

 It was time to get our music on.